- Wildlife of the Danube Delta

 - Explore the Delta

 - VIP on selected river cruises

-- Half board at hotel/Full board on ship
+- Half board at hotel/All inclusive on ship

 Observe the birdlife of the Danube Delta